New Guinea singing dog: Relationship with humans

 According to reports from the late 1950s and mid-1970s, wild dogs believed to be New Guinea singing dogs were shy and avoided contact with humans.
 It was reported in the mid-1970s that the Kalam in the highlands of Papua caught young New Guinea singing dogs and raised them as hunting aids, but did not breed them.
 Some of these dogs probably stayed with the Kalam and reproduced.
 The Eipo tribe kept and bred wild dogs as playmates for their children.
 Although the majority of the highland tribes never used village dogs as a food source, it is known that even today they attempt to catch, kill and eat wild dogs.
+Tribes such as the Malakomofip Villagers hunt them for trophy hunting and are revered alongside wild pigs and cassowaries as a challenging quarry.

 Dog-findings in archaeological sites of New Guinea are rare, mostly consisting of teeth (used as ornaments) and trophy-skulls.
 Since the beginning of the 20th century, the inhabitants of the highlands started to keep chickens, and New Guinea singing dogs had a penchant for poultry.
 To add to the problem, natives kept other domestic dogs.
 The crossbred dogs were generally larger in size, as well as less of a challenge to train, so they tended to be of more value than New Guinea singing dogs.
 One might conclude that the relationship between the contemporary New Guineans and their dogs will give information about how they treated the New Guinea singing dogs, but modern "village dogs" are not genetically representative of pure New Guinea singing dogs.

+A study published in 2021 surveyed owners of New Guinea singing dogs living in North America as companion animals.
+The study found that New Guinea singing dogs behave like other ancient/primitive domestic dog breeds, and demonstrated less aggression than many of the breeds included in the study.
+They were also found to be similarly trainable to Basenjis and Canaan Dogs.
+Owners reported that owning a singing dog is similar to owning a Shiba Inu or Akita.
+Owners of New Guinea singing dogs also reported participating in dog sports and working as therapy and service dogs.